propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.2.0 - 2026-04-14 =
+* Added Template Assistant features to core, deprecating the Template Assistant plugin.
+Automatically deactivate the existing Template Assistant plugin if found to be active
+* Added 'Template Assistant' settings tab for users that previously had it active to highlight the changes made and where to find the new functionality
+* Added new 'Frontend' settings tab containing existing Template Assistant frontend related features
+* Added new 'Text Substitution' subsection to 'General' settings tab containing existing Template Assistant text substitution feature
+* Added 'Additional Fields' subsection to new 'Field Manager' tab
+* Added support for Instagram reels in Elementor Embedded Virtual Tours widget
+* Added Egypt to list of countries
+* Added MyDeposits Scotland deposit scheme plus a new filter to customise these further
+* Added rate limiting tactics to OSM geocoding requests on property edit screen
+* Added filters applied to override the OSM marker icon size and anchor
+* Updated 'Custom Fields' settings tab name to 'Field Manager'
+* Updated Elementor widgets 'Property Actions' and 'Property Features' to include more settings allowing further customisation
+* Updated properties splash screen to ensure it doesn't show if trashed properties exist
+* Updated result count template logic, casting numbers to integers
+* Updated activation of pro features so that they are validated and served from the Property Hive servers instead of just downloading the ZIP direct
+* Updated saving of offices and field values so it takes you back to the main screen instead of showing the form again
+* Corrected issue with bedrooms passed into [properties] shortcode not working
+* Corrected issue with price actual not being set when no country exists on a property
+* Corrected issue with fancybox images opened from slider being duplicated due to flexslider cloning the images
+* Declared compatibility for WordPress 6.9

 = 2.1.14 - 2025-12-01 =
 * Added support for Cloudflare Turnstile as a CAPTCHA service